KuehnleB/Hello-World/README.md

 I'm new to programming and coding and try to learn it.
 I'm gonna start with python.
 For sure, i will not be able to make any serious contributions to professional projects.
 More or less, my repository is just for fun and for learning an testing my knowledge.

+Im using git on my local windows machine and - new - on my iPad with "working copy" by palmin.

 berny